Abstract Excision and $\ell^1$-Homology: Excision for singular homology

 \section{Excision for singular homology}

-Let us consider singular homology on~$\Top$.
+Let us consider singular homology (with arbitrary constant coefficients) on~$\Top$.
 It satisfies classical excision, e.g. in the sense of having Mayer-Vietoris sequences.
-As discussed before~(page~\pageref{p:approxchaincomplexfunctor}), this should rather be seen as a property of the underlying chain complex functor $C\colon\Top\to\Ch$, and indeed formal arguments then can be used to derive Mayer-Vietoris sequences from this fact, see \cref{sec:classical}.
+As discussed before~\pcref{sec:approxchaincomplexfunctor}, this should rather be seen as a property of the underlying chain complex functor~$C$, and indeed formal arguments then can be used to derive Mayer-Vietoris sequences from this fact, see \cref{sec:classical}.
 In this section we will show that $C$~really is excisive in the sense of~\cref{def:excisive}, i.e. that the latter notion is a generalization of the classical property.

+For the entire section, we fix a ring~$k$ and a left $k$-module~$M$.
+Since neither $k$ nor~$M$ play any role in the following, we simply denote by $C \defeq C(\blank;M)$ the singular chain complex functor with $M$-coefficients, and by $\Ch \defeq \Chk$ the category of chain complexes over~$k$.

-\begin{thProposition}[\texorpdfstring{$C$}{C} is excisive] The singular chain complex functor $C\colon\Top\to\Ch$ is excisive. \end{thProposition} As this is often used as an example or motivation for the definition of an excisive functor, it seems to be an easy fact for homotopy theorists, but as an explicit proof seems to be hard to find in the literature, we will include one here.
+\begin{thTheorem}[\texorpdfstring{$C$}{C} is excisive] The \oo-categorical singular chain complex functor $C\colon\Top\to\Ch$ is excisive. \end{thTheorem} As this is often used as an example or motivation for the definition of an excisive functor, it seems to be an easy fact for homotopy theorists, but an explicit proof seems to be hard to find in the literature, so we will include one here.